CASE STUDY

 As the hub of UK retail payment exchanges, this critical need would ensure Pay.UK’s operations remained consistent for the long-term with the level of daily usage and trust expected by both the public and commercial users alike.

-After an extensive procurement process, the Advania team successfully secured the opportunity to work with Pay.UK to deliver a comprehensive and secure Azure tenant and data reporting. architecture that satisfied regulatory obligations and provided optimal functionality and security.
+After an extensive procurement process, the Advania team successfully secured the opportunity to work with Pay.UK to deliver a comprehensive and secure Azure tenant and data reporting architecture that satisfied regulatory obligations and provided optimal functionality and security

 Financial services

-Organisation size
+Organisation size:

-250-500
+250-500 employees

-Completion Date
+Completion date:

 December 2024